syncfusion/blazor-docs/src/charts/chart/getting-started/getting-started-wasm.md

 ## Enable Tooltip

-The tooltip is useful when you cannot display information by using the data labels due to space constraints.
-You can enable tooltip by setting the [`Enable`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartTooltipSettings.html#Syncfusion_Blazor_Charts_ChartTooltipSettings_Enable) property as true in [`TooltipSettings`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_DataSource).
+When space constraints prevent you from displaying information using data labels, the tooltip comes in handy.
+Tooltips can be enabled by setting the [`Enable`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartTooltipSettings.html#Syncfusion_Blazor_Charts_ChartTooltipSettings_Enable) property in [`ChartTooltipSettings`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartTooltipSettings.html) to **true**.

 ```csharp
 @using Syncfusion.Blazor.Charts